twbs/bootstrap/site/content/docs/5.1/content/tables.md

 Responsive tables allow tables to be scrolled horizontally with ease.
 Make any table responsive across all viewports by wrapping a `.table` with `.table-responsive`.
 Or, pick a maximum breakpoint with which to have a responsive table up to by using `.table-responsive{-sm|-md|-lg|-xl|-xxl}`.

 {{< callout warning >}}

 ##### Vertical clipping/truncation

-Responsive tables make use of `overflow-y: hidden`, which clips off any content that goes beyond the bottom or top edges of the table.
+Responsive tables use `overflow-y: hidden`, which clips off any content that goes beyond the bottom or top edges of the table.
 In particular, this can clip off dropdown menus and other third-party widgets.
 {{< /callout >}}

 ### Always responsive

-Across every breakpoint, use `.table-responsive` for horizontally scrolling tables.
+Across every Breakpoint, use `.table-responsive` for horizontally scrolling tables.

 <div class="bd-example">
   <div class="table-responsive">